Symptoms of Inflammation of the Esophagus

 5. A high-grade feverAn increase of just two-tenths of a degree in our body temperature should be enough to indicate something serious is happening inside the body.
 When we have a high temperature, it’s usually a symptom of infection.
 Because of this, it’s best to go to the doctor before taking aspirin to try to reduce it.
 A fever is an indicator that something is going on – don’t ignore it.

-- Ginger tea: ginger is another natural antibiotic that promotes healing and inflammation.
-Ideally, you should drink two cups a day of a tea made from the root.
+Ginger is another natural antibiotic that promotes healing and helps reduce inflammation.
+Ideally, you should drink two cups a day of a tea made from this root.
 Just grate a tablespoon of ginger into each cup.
-And remember, don’t drink these teas at hot temperatures – they are best when consumed at room temperature.
+And remember, don’t drink these teas at hot temperatures – they’re best when consumed at room temperature.